samsonpaul/jack.ly/sections/about/Longform-Bio.md

 Nine months after arriving in Silicon Valley I met Brian Wong, a young Canadian who had seemingly limitless energy and enthusiasm.
-This was a strong contrast to my previous work, and I was very attracted to the youthful, though inexperienced, leadership.
+This was a strong contrast to my previous work, and I was very attracted to the youthful – though inexperienced – leadership.
 After speaking with the other founders of the company, I started at [Kiip](http://kiip.me) as the first non-technical employee and moved from Palo Alto to San Francisco.

-I was exposed to more than I could imagine at Kiip.
+I saw more than I could imagine at Kiip.
 My responsibilities ranged from finding office space to doing front line business development work.
 As I grew within the company I became close friends with a few of the developers, who inspired me and tutored me in learning how to engineer